stephmarie17/docs-shared/cet/atlas/assistant-examples.rst

 Examples
 --------

-The following scenarios below show several uses of the MongoDB Assistant.
+The following scenarios show several uses of the MongoDB Assistant.

 Connection Error
 ~~~~~~~~~~~~~~~~